brybarrett/Harry-Yates/README.md

 A Frontend Developer with expertise in JavaScript, TypeScript, and React.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is -5.57°C, right now you can see patterns of broken clouds.
+Based in Stockholm, where the temperature is -5.59°C, right now a light snow is dusting the city.
 <!-- WEATHER_END -->

 <p align="left">